Referral Program Sharing Options

 By leveraging SaaSquatch's support for Open Graph metadata you are able to provide your end-users the best social experience as they go about sharing their referral.

-ExampleThe following is a comparison of what a SaaSquatch sharelink looks like on Facebook with and without Open Graph Metadata:
+ExampleThe following is a comparison of what SaaSquatch sharelinks look like on Facebook & LinkedIn with and without Open Graph Metadata:

 The SaaSquatch system supports the ability to configure the following Open Graph Metadata fields from within the SaaSquatch Admin Portal: